-As per 'PC-CTU SOP TM119 Pharmacovigilance', any pregnancy that occurs during Paxlovid (antiviral agent) administration requires monitoring and follow-up until the outcome of the pregnancy and any postnatal sequelae are known.
+Any pregnancy that occurs within 28 days following first Paxlovid (antiviral agent) administration requires monitoring and follow-up until the outcome of the pregnancy and any postnatal sequelae are known.
 The CI, PI or delegated individual will report any pregnancy occurring whilst in the trial to the PC-CTU.
-The Sponsor will report any pregnancy occurring whilst in the trial to UKTIS.
+The Sponsor will work with the participant's usual GP to ensure that any pregnancy occurring in a trial participant during 28 days of first IMP administration is reported to the UK Teratology Information Service (UKTIS).